Art-Amatours/Many-Voices/server/README.md

 1. `$ go run *.go`
     - Or if you're hungry for speed, you can compile a standalone binary for your machine
     - `$ go build && ./Many-Voices`
+1. `$ curl localhost:PORT/hello` to make sure that you're up and running

+## Usage

+In a client application, hit the `/bucketContents` endpoint to get a blob of JSON with info about all artwork and critiques that are being stored in our storage solution.

+If you'd like to test this outside of your client application, you can use something like [Postman](https://www.postman.com), `curl`, or even a browser.

+    $ curl localhost:PORT/bucketContents

 ## Thoughts and Reminders